foggyubiquity/containizen/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/foggyubiquity/containizen/rebuild%20containizen?style=for-the-badge) ![Docker Pulls](https://img.shields.io/docker/pulls/foggyubiquity/containizen?style=for-the-badge)

+NOTE: Upstream dependencies have breaking changes, I am aware these changes require a large refactor, and will incorporate appropriately as soon as possible after stabilizing the current project https://github.com/cyvive/cyvizen[*Cyvizen*], however the prior version still works with self updates as exepected, and the upstream changes don't introduce any new essential functionality.

 These images are lightweight by design with the following features:

 - Built in the Cloud for the Cloud